ScottyB/the-software-engineering-phd-guide/the_software_engineering_phd_guide/how-to-plan-a-study-design.md

 ## Scope your research by listing future work and limitations
 Plan what you will not do.
 Research is never completed rather you stop to communicate findings with the community.
 Future work defines what you will do in the future given more time and favourable results.
 All research has limitations, what are the limitations of your research?
 Identifying limitations of your research is part of the scientific process and is expected by the reviewers.
 A limitation of your research can be addressed by updating the methodology or the research questions.
 At the planning stage these modifications are cheap to make!
 Limitations that will not be addressed for various reasons go in the threats to validity section of a paper.

+## Consider publishing a registered report
+A growing trend, that I hope that will continue, is the idea of publishing a research study design.
+Researchers write up their methodology and research questions as a separate report that is peer reviewed.
+On acceptance, the venue will guarantee to publish the results provided the exact methodology is followed.
+Publishing research study designs provides 1) feedback on the methodology prior to doing any work, 2) prevents the exclusion of negative results from the literature, and 3) encourages the creation of robust methodologies.

 In conclusion, use a study design to kick start your research and to set a direction.
 Along the way your plan is going to change so use the planning process as a tool to debug your thinking and to avoid obvious pitfalls.